Nico242001/seg4105_playground/tut02/README.md

 ## Chapter 4

 This chapter focuses on finding the elements.
 First need to find the right people for the job, than need to set the correct level of detail in the designs.
+This drawing should allow for decision of a specific solution.
+For this you can use the process of breadboarding, this give's the right level of abstraction.
+The drawing for this step will contain 3 components, places, affordances and connection lines.

+It used an example of auto pay, the place is where the customer can activate auto pay.
+Affordance is more like how you+ turn it on and the connection lines is more the steps to get to it.